nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the Contact Manager.

 Format: `delete INDEX`